Table of Contents

 The device is turned off during the initial recovery period as the patient heals.
 Approximately one week following the operation, sutures are removed, and the patient is cleared to return to activities of daily living with restrictions on strenuous upper extremity movements for the first month.7 From one month to three months following the operation, the patient’s device is turned on and titrated to the correct settings using polysomnography.14 The patient follows up every 5–12 months to ensure that the device is working appropriately.7

 Another notable study, the STAR trial, released five years of data in 2018 from a cohort of 97 individuals.
-The STAR trial resulted in similar improvement in both disease severity and quality of life.15 A recent study followed 20 adolescent individuals (median age of 16) with Down Syndrome who were treated with HGNS for refractory OSA.
+The STAR trial resulted in similar improvement in both disease severity and quality of life.15 A recent study followed 20 adolescent individuals (median age of 16) with Down syndrome who were treated with hypoglossal nerve stimulation for refractory OSA.
 Two months following the operation, there was a median decrease in AHI of 85% in those individuals.17 In part to these results, the FDA recently lowered the approved age for this therapy from age 22 to age 18.13 In summary, it appears that evidence continues to build in the support for this surgical intervention in the treatment of OSA.

-Inspire® Upper Airway Stimulation System
+Inspire Upper Airway Stimulation System.